Early American publishers and printers: Printing presses and type

-Before a printer could realistically consider going into the printing business, the finances required to purchase a printing press, and type, had to be secured.
-Both of these necessities were expensive and not always easily obtainable.
-In the later 17th and early 18th centuries most of the wares used for printing were produced in England and were shipped to the colonies, which also added to the costs considerably and made availability difficult for an upstart printer trying to establish himself.
 Foundries for producing type didn't appear in the colonies until well into the 18th century, and it wasn't until 1775 where type overall became practically obtainable in a variety of print types.
 Historian Lawrence C. Wroth, in his 1938 work, The Colonial Printer, comparatively outlines the various sorts of print type that were available in the late 1600s up until 1770.
+In the Germantown section of present-day Philadelphia, the first regular foundry for casting type was built by Christopher Sower, in 1772.
+However, its type implements were sent over from Germany and were intended solely for the production of German types.

 As with printing presses and newspapers, there were laws regulating the number of foundries that were allowed to produce type in England.
-In 1637 a Star Chamber Decree mandated that only four persons in England should be allowed to operate a letter foundry at any given time, where each foundry was limited to the number of apprentices it could have.
+In 1637, a Star Chamber Decree mandated that only four persons in England should be allowed to operate a letter foundry at any given time, where each foundry was limited to the number of apprentices it could have.
 By 1693, however, the decree had expired, but the number of foundries nonetheless never increased in any significant measure.
 Even English printers often found themselves seeking type from Dutch foundries.
 Subsequently, no printing presses existed in the colonies until the first press arrived at Cambridge, brought over from London in 1639.
 In the colonies, as in England, much of the type used by printers came from Dutch foundries.
 Many examples of Dutch type exist in the printed works produced in the colonies from 1730 to 1740.

 By the turn of the 18th-19th centuries printing press manufacturing in America had increased greatly, with new innovations and improvements being made to printing presses, which previously had not changed in their basic design for more than a hundred years.
 Press makes like Adam Ramage and George E. Clymer were among the most prominent and significant press makers during this time.
-Ramage had produced 1,250 printing presses in his life time, which saw wide use throughout most of the states.
+Ramage had produced 1,250 printing presses in his lifetime, which saw wide use throughout most of the states.
 Clymer innovated the Columbian press, an ornate iron press which was capable of printing one whole newspaper page with a single pull.